 - Space for inline or free standing.

 - Alongside busy streets and densely populated area.

-There are also other non-traditional models that are smaller (around 460 to 1,399 square feet).
+There are also other non-traditional models that are smaller (around 400 to 600 square feet for Non Traditional Express).
 These are best suited for convenience stores, airports, or college towns.

 Besides the initial cost, there are other fees to consideration before opening a store.
 To give you an idea of what opening one would entail, here is a list of ongoing fees to consider before opening a franchise.

 |7% of gross sales, as determined by the franchisor

 |Caesar vision system annual support fee